7Cedars/cyfrin_updraft/code_hawks_first_flights/2024-07-Mondrian-Wallet_v2/audit_data/findings.md

 >
 > The wallet should be able to do anything a normal EoA can do, ...
 >
-A normal EoA cannot have functions that are called via a delegate call.
-Because it is not a smart contract.
+Because it is not a smart contract, a normal EoA cannot have functions that are called via a delegate call.
 However, all public functions in `MondrianWallet2` lack checks that disallow them to be called via a delegate call.

 See the missing checks in the following functions:
 ```javascript